SEP-TU-e-2024/runner_container/README.md

 Using container.logs(stream=True), this returns a blocking stream object where you can process output as they happen

 Using named pipes: make pipes somewhere on your system (example: /tmp/pipe) and then mount these pipes to your docker container

+Using devices: in docker.containers.run you can specify devicise the container has access to, you might be able to connect it to /dev/stdout and /dev/stdin